Can I Earn a PhD While Working?

 Last updated

-Yes, but it takes discipline and a rock-solid support system.
-Here are four tips from PhD advisors that you need to consider before applying, as well as five PhD pro tips from graduates who have been there and done that.
+We believe the answer is yes, but achieving a PhD requires discipline and a strong support system.
+Consider these four tips from experienced PhD advisors before applying, and benefit from five pro tips from graduates who have “been there, done that”.

 1